Lgomes-GvizStudio/AI_Mod_Assistant/readme.txt

 Game : CYBERPUNK2077-----------Model : LLama3------------------- Version : 1.0.0
 --------------------------------------------------------------------------------

-AI Mod Assistant is a AI assistant that will give answer's about how Modding .
+AI assistant that will give answer's about how Modding and create Mods for Cyberpunk2077 .

 --------------------------------Requirements------------------------------------
 >